Climate Emergency

 Student and staff research day focuses on sustainability

-by Alexandra Williams, about 1 month ago
+by Alexandra Williams, 3 months ago

 Students and academics at the University of Chester shared ideas and best practice on sustainability at a research day recently, when the internationally significant research profile of the Faculty of Science, Business and Enterprise was showcased.